yob/yob.github.com/_posts/2016-02-14-slug-considerations.markdown

 My preferred approach is:

-* downcase the source text
 * strip accents and other embelishments from charaters that have similar looking counterparts in the ASCII range
+* downcase everything
+* replace '&' with 'and'
 * convert remaining non-ASCII characters to an ASCII hyphen (-)
 * convert any adjacent hyphens (---) into a single hyphen (-)

-The outcome is poor for non-latin scripts (like Japanese, Arabic, etc) but hopefully acceptable if supporting such scripts isn't required.
+The outcome is poor for non-latin scripts (Japanese, Arabic, etc) but hopefully acceptable if supporting such scripts isn't required.

-** Example of default rails output? maybe
-** Example of code for my preferred option? maybe, but might be too long for a short+sweet post